 The math may be hard, but the concept is easy (and so important)!
 Plus 5 bad investments authors love to make.

 What is opportunity cost?
 You might hear this word thrown around in a business sense from time to time.
 Opportunity cost is the idea that if you invest in one thing, you sacrifice your opportunity to invest in something else.
+If cash is a problem for you, you can try winning some by playing arcade games like 온라인 카지노.

 Your investment could be time or money.
 If I invest my time this afternoon baking a cake then I sacrifice the opportunity to make muffins.
 When we talk about opportunity cost we’re simply comparing, in hindsight, the best possible profit outcome of all investments you could have made to the investment that you actually made.